comet-toolkit/comet_maths/docs/content/interpolation_atbd.rst

 ===========================================

-Terminology and Notation
+1. Terminology and Notation
 ========================

-Here we define how we use certain terms and notations in this document.
+First we define how we use certain terms and notations in this document.
 Of course, these meanings only supplement (rather than replace) the full meaning of these terms in the VIM and the GUM suite of documents.
 First, we define what we understand by interpolation.
 Interpolation is a statistical